Transfering, please wait ..

 NO

-This extract is talkiing about many kinds of spare batteries, such as lithium batteries, powerbanks and non-lithium batteries.
-Things to note from the extract below are:
+This extract is talking about many kinds of spare batteries, not just lithium batteries.
+This includes:

 Please note from the table above: